 The impacts of atmospheric river precipitation are a mixture of hazardous and beneficial.
 The Western US region relies on atmospheric river precipitation as a water source, but the intense nature of atmospheric river precipitation can also induce harmful surface impacts, including flooding and landslides.
 In a warming climate, it is important for communities to know and prepare changes to the character of precipitation, including already-documented changes to West Coast atmospheric rivers.

 Water utilities are on the front lines of adapting to climate change as well as messaging climate impacts to their residents.
-This project is partnering with Seattle Public Utilities (SPU), the provider of water, sewer, and drainage services for 1.3 million residents.
-Partnering with SPU creates an opportunity to study both research-to-technical expert communications (How are utility agencies using climate science to prepare for increased hazards?), and communication between the agency and the public (How do utilities communicate climate impacts to their residents?).
-As part of the process, we are designing, piloting, and evaluating the efficacy of communication intervention practices in partnership with SPU.
+This project partnered with Seattle Public Utilities (SPU), the provider of water, sewer, and drainage services for 1.3 million residents.
+Partnering with SPU created an opportunity to study both research-to-technical expert communications (How are utility agencies using climate science to prepare for increased hazards?), and communication between the agency and the public (How do utilities communicate climate impacts to their residents?).
+As part of the process, we designed, piloted, and evaluated the efficacy of communication intervention practices in partnership with SPU.
 Insights and practices from this project may scale to other local regions and their respective utility agencies.

 - Study the internal (intra-agency) and external (agency to the public) communication of present and projected atmospheric river-associated hazards by Seattle Public Utilities and other Western U.S. water utility agencies